 Spring To Do List For the Garden

-Let’s go through each garden bed or area, one at a time:
+The best way to stay focused is to go through each flower bed or garden area, one at a time:

-- Cut down dead foliage and seed heads that weren’t cut back last fall.
+- Cut down dead plants, including perennials and ornamental grasses, that weren’t cut back last fall.

 - Pull any visible weeds or leftover dead annuals.
 Spring is the perfect time to get a head start on weeds.

-- Clean up all debris and leaves.
-I go through and very lightly rake large areas.
+- Clean up all leaf litter, dead foliage and plant debris.
+It’s a good idea to lightly rake large areas.
 Use a leaf rake – this one is so awesome, because it’s adjustable and makes it easy to get into tight spots.
 I pick up leaves and debris by hand around early emerging plants and spring bulbs (like tulips and daffodils).
 If you’re somewhat new to gardening, you’ll learn that most perennials are fairly tough and resilient plants and raking over them lightly won’t hurt them.

 - Many gardeners leave the leaves on their garden beds to break down and fortify the soil.
 I prefer a little more tidy look, but whether or not to rake is up to each individual gardener.
 It’s not going to hurt anything if you rake and it’s not going to hurt anything if you don’t.

-- I save my leaves for composting.
-They come in really handy in the summer when everything is green and I need brown to add to the compost bin.
-If you don’t compost, bag up your leaves and debris and take it to your local compost site.
+- I add the leaves and debris to the compost pile.
+Dead leaves come in really handy in the summer when everything is green and I need brown to add to the compost bin.
+Compost is the best way to add organic matter to your garden beds and improve your soil.
+If you don’t compost, bag up the yard and garden debris and take it to your local compost site.

-- Next, I survey any damage and take notes of the plants that did not make it through the winter.
+- I like to go through my perennial beds and survey any damage, taking notes of the plants that did not make it through the winter.
 Just a note here, some perennials (like balloon flower (platycodon) and blanket flower (gaillardia) to name a few) are very slow to emerge in spring.
 I usually wait a week or two or three (depending on the weather) after my first walkabout before I decide which plants really did not survive the winter.
 I then compare my notes with notes I made last fall and decide what new plants I’m going to purchase, or what plants I’m going to move around.

 - Spring is a great time to Transplant and Divide Perennials too.
 The plants recover quicker from transplant shock when the temps are still relatively cool.